deniskyashif/blog/content/posts/2019-12-08-csharp-channels-part-1.md

 var ch = Channel.CreateBounded<string>(capacity: 10);
 ```

-So when this limit is reached, `WriteAsync()` won't be able to write, until there's an available slot.
+So when this limit is reached, `WriteAsync()` won't be able to write, until there's an available slot in the channel's buffer.
+A slot is freed up when a consumer reads from the channel.

 ## Concurrency Patterns

+> Don't communicate by sharing memory, share memory by communicating.

-Now it's time to explore a few concurrent programming techniques for working with channels.
+It's time to explore a few concurrent programming techniques for working with channels.
 This part consists of several examples that are independent of each other.
 You can also find the interactive version of them on [GitHub](https://github.com/deniskyashif/trydotnet-channels).

 ### The Generator